Zurück zum Blog

 Some PHP highlights include:

 Open-source: anyone who wants to contribute to the further development of PHP can do just that.
-This is one of the reasons why one of PHP’s frameworks (Laravel, which we’ll also get into) is so popular among web developers.
+This is one of the reasons PHP’s frameworks (Laravel, which we’ll also get into) are so popular among web developers.

 Database-friendly: PHP syncs easily with all relational and non-relational databases (MongoDB, MySQL, PostgreSQL) across all platforms.